 When I first heard the origin story of Sanctuary Golf Course, I was absolutely blown away.
 The owner constructed the course primarily for himself and his wife, who is physically disabled.
 Despite being extremely hilly (it’s laid out on a series of terraces) the course 100% ADA friendly with a plethora of paved catwalks guiding players from tee to tee.
 Further contributing to the mystique, you can’t golf here.
 It’s not open to the public and it’s not a club.
 It’s invitation only.
 And while I’m secretly hoping for that invitation one day, I’ll be happy to settle for having had the pleasure of shooting a wedding there.

 The Black Canyon Inn offers beautiful mountain views from the ceremony site, featuring the prominent “Twin Owl” peaks.
-Also, the on-site Twin Owls Steakhouse offers an array of wild game dishes and is some of the best wedding food we’ve had in our 12 years shooting weddings.
+Also, there’s a wonderful restaurant on-site that offers an array of wild game dishes and is some of the best wedding food we’ve had in our 12 years shooting weddings.

 Just up the road from Spruce Mountain Ranch, Crooked Willow Farms is another solid option for couples looking for a rustic Colorado Ranch vibe for their wedding.
 It’s a working horse ranch and there are (inexplicably) two camels that reside onsite.
 We still haven’t been able to entice them over to the fence for photos, but we’ll make it happen one day!

 There are so many different location options for your wedding ceremony at Cheyenne Mountain Resort, it’s mind-boggling.
 We’ve photographed several weddings here and I don’t think we’ve shot the same location twice.
 There’s the beach, the patio, the other patio, the golf course… I could go on.
 Also, this place is massive.
 So massive, in fact, the hotel provides a shuttle to transport the couple and the photographers around the grounds to take photos.
-And there’s always a new and unique photo to be captured.
+And there are always new and unique wedding photos to be captured.

 The Manor House is a little taste of the East Coast in Colorado.
 Regal white pillars adorn the entry way of this historic venue which dates back to the early 20th century (1914, to be exact).
 My favorite thing about the Manor House is that it offers vistas of both the Rocky Mountains and the Denver skyline simultaneously.
 There aren’t a ton of venues in Colorado that have that claim to fame.